PiaCarlos/Portfolio/README.md

 This repository serves as a central hub for all of my projects.
 Projects are organized by language, and each folder contains a README with descriptions and links to the individual project repositories.

+## Java Projects
+Folder: `java/`
+Contains Java projects.
+Each project has its own repository.

-## JavaScript Projects
+## JavaScript and react Projects
-Folder: `javascript/`
+Folder: `javascript/react`
 Contains projects built with vanilla JavaScript/HTML/CSS.
 Each project has its own repository.

-## React Projects
+## C Projects
-Folder: `react/`
+Folder: `C/`
-Contains projects built with React.
-Each project links to its own repository.
+Contains C projects.
+Each project has its own repository.

 ## Python Projects
 Folder: `World Vision Canada/`